State Museum, Lucknow: Facilities

 The museum houses a library that is accessible on special request by scholars affiliated to educational institutions.
 The personal libraries of Prof. B.N.
 Puri and Dr. C.D.
 Chaterji are a part of the museum library.

 The Conservation Cell of the museum houses facilities of chemical treatment and restoration of stone, ceramic, terracotta, metal, wood, coins and ivory objects, The photographic library contains black and white and colour prints documenting objects in the museum.

 The publications counter of the museum contains catalogues and brochures of the museum, as well as research publications on specific collections.

-The auditorium of the museum is located on the ground floor, haring the capacity to house around two hundred people and its used most often to deliver lectures by scholars invited by the museum.
+The auditorium of the museum, located on the ground floor, has the capacity to house around two hundred people and its used most often to deliver lectures by scholars invited by the museum.